moranjohn-95/budget-planner/README.md

   - [Content Credits](#content-credits)
   - [Acknowledgements](#acknowledgements)

+## Project Aims
+The goal of this project is to create a simple Budget Planner that helps users manage their money by tracking spending and setting monthly goals.
+The app allows users to sign up, log in, and securely save their data using Google Sheets.
+Once logged in, users can add transactions, view spending summaries, and set budget goals for different categories.
+The budget planner then compares what has been spent against each goal and shows if the user is over or under budget.
+It runs in on Heroku (an interactive web terminal), so users can access all features easily from a browser without installing anything.
+The main aim is to make budgeting straigt forward and accessible for everyone.

+## User Goals

+## Site Owner Goals

+## User Experience

 ## Features
 The features section below explains all the features available for the budget planner application.
 Its important to note that while the "editor" or site owner has all the features available that a regular user does.
 The editor also has additional functionality that is not available to a regular user and for good reason.